 The two most important risk factors for the development of breast cancer are being female and getting older.
 Breast cancer is primarily a disease found in women and is most common in women over the age of 50.
 However, breast cancer is also found in younger women and even in men.
 Other risk factors for breast cancer include family history, age at first menstruation, age of first childbearing and history of breast biopsy showing abnormal changes.
 Hormone use has also been associated with an increased risk for breast cancer.

 Recent studies have shown that taking hormones, particularly the combination of estrogen and progesterone, is associated with an increased risk for the development of breast cancer.
 This risk seemed to be most prevalent after four to five years of hormone use.
 Currently, it is recommended that if hormone replacement is necessary, it should be used only to treat hormone-depletion symptoms associated with menopause and should be used for the shortest time possible.

 If you have any breast cancer questions that you do not see above, email them to us and we will try to get back to you in a timely manner.
-You can also check through our other FAQs regarding breast health to find the answers you need:

 Located in Williamsport, PA, Cancer Center at UPMC Susquehanna provides complete breast cancer care, as well as answers to frequently asked questions about breast cancer.